-P MANAGEMENT PLANS, TEAM CARE NGEMENTS, MULTIDISCIPLINARY CARE 2.
-CASE CONFERENCES FLANS period (other than attendance on the same day as an attendance for which item 832, 834, 835, 837 or 838 was applicable in relation to the patient) (H) (See para AN.0.63 of explanatory notes to this Category) Fee: \$48.65 Benefit: 75% = \$36.50 Extended Medicare Safety Net Cap: \$145.95 OMICILIARY AND RESIDENTIAL GEMENT REVIEWS Group A17.
-Domiciliary And Residential Management Reviews Participation by a medical practitioner (including a general practitioner, but not including a specialist or consultant physician) in a Domiciliary Medication Management Review (DMMR) for a patient living in a community setting, in which the medical practitioner, with the patient's consent: (a) assesses the patient as: (i) having a chronic medical condition or a complex medication regimen; and (ii) not having their therapeutic goals met; and (b) following that assessment: (i) refers the patient to a community pharmacy or an accredited pharmacist for the DMMR; and (ii) provides relevant clinical information required for the DMMR; and (c) discusses with the reviewing pharmacist the results of the DMMR including suggested medication management strategies; and (d) develops a written medication management plan following discussion with the patient; and (e) provides the written medication management plan to a community pharmacy chosen by the patient For any particular patient-applicable not more than once in each 12 month period, except if there has been a significant change in the patient's condition or medication regimen requiring a new DMMR 900 (See para AN.0.52 of explanatory notes to this Category) Fee: \$154.80 Benefit: 100% = \$154.80 Extended Medicare Safety Net Cap: \$464.40 Participation by a medical practitioner (including a general practitioner but not including a specialist or consultant physician) in a residential medication management review (RMMR) for a patient who is a permanent resident of a residential aged care facility-other than an RMMR for a resident in relation to whom, in the preceding 12 months, this item has applied, unless there has been a significant change in the resident's medical condition or medication management plan requiring a new RMMR (See para AN.0.52 of explanatory notes to this Category) Fee: \$106.00 Benefit: 100% = \$106.00 903 Extended Medicare Safety Net Cap: \$318.00 1.
-TAKING OF A CERVICAL SMEAR FROM AN ENERAL PRACTITIONER ATTENDANCE UNSCREENED OR SIGNIFICANTLY CIATED WITH PIP INCENTIVE PAYMENTS UNDERSCREENED PERSON Group A18.
-General Practitioner Attendance Associated With Pip Incentive Payments Group Are.
-General Fractitioner Attendance Associated With Fip incentive Fayments
+7. NON-SPECIALIST PRACTITIONER A7.
+ACUPUNCTURE AND NON-SPECIALIST DOMICILIARY AND RESIDENTIAL MEDICATION PRACTITIONER ITEMS MANAGEMENT REVIEW (c) discusses with the reviewing pharmacist the results of the DMMR including suggested medication management strategies; and (d) develops a written medication management plan following discussion with the patient; and (e) provides the written medication management plan to a community pharmacy chosen by the patient For any particular patient-this item or item 900 is applicable not more than once in each 12 month period, except if there has been a significant change in the patient's condition or medication regimen requiring a new DMMR (See para AN.7.1, AN.7.18 of explanatory notes to this Category) Fee: \$123.85 Benefit: 100% = \$123.85 Extended Medicare Safety Net Cap: \$371.55 Participation by a medical practitioner in a residential medication management review (RMMR) for a patient who is a permanent resident of a residential aged care facility-other than an RMMR for a resident in relation to whom, in the preceding 12 months, this item or item 903 has applied, unless there has been a significant change in the resident's medical condition or medication management plan requiring a new RMMR (See para AN.7.1, AN.7.18 of explanatory notes to this Category) Benefit: 100% = \$84.80 Fee: \$84.80 249 Extended Medicare Safety Net Cap: \$254.40 8.
+NON-SPECIALIST PRACTITIONER